Rachel Rossin: Group work

+In 2024, Rossin was featured in Poetics of Encryption at KW Institute for Contemporary Art, a group presentation that built on concepts addressed in the 2023 book, Poetics of Encryption: Art and the Technocene by Nadim Samman.

+In 2023, Rossin was included in Refigured at the Whitney Museum of American Art in New York, which showcased works addressing the intersection of digital and physical materiality.

+In 2022, Rossin participated in Signals at Someday Gallery, New York, a group exhibition exploring digital and physical materiality.

+In 2018, Rossin collaborated with Cecilia Salama on a store installation for Brazilian shoe company Melissa, with her video piece displayed on large pixelated screens in the store lobby.

+In 2017, Rossin took part in After Us at K11 Art Museum in Shanghai, China, presented in collaboration with the New Museum, which examined how Chinese and international artists use surrogates, proxies, and avatars to expand notions of being human.
+She was also included in ARS17: Hello World!
+A Survey of Contemporary Art on the Theme of Digital Revolution at Kiasma Museum of Contemporary Art in Helsinki, Finland, which ran from March 31, 2017, to January 14, 2018, presenting international artists engaging with themes of digital transformation.
 From January 19 to March 3, 2017, Rachel Rossin participated in The Unframed World: Virtual Reality as Artistic Medium for the 21st Century at HeK (House of Electronic Arts Basel) in Basel, Switzerland, a group exhibition exploring artistic approaches to virtual reality.
 From March 17 to May 31, 2017, she took part in After Us at K11 Art Museum in Shanghai, China, presented in collaboration with the New Museum, which examined how Chinese and international artists use surrogates, proxies, and avatars to expand notions of being human.
-She was also included in ARS17: Hello World!
-A Survey of Contemporary Art on the Theme of Digital Revolution at Kiasma Museum of Contemporary Art in Helsinki, Finland, which ran from March 31, 2017, to January 14, 2018, presenting international artists engaging with themes of digital transformation.
-In 2018, Rossin collaborated with Cecilia Salama on a store installation for Brazilian shoe company Melissa, with her video piece displayed on large pixelated screens in the store lobby.
-In 2022, she participated in Signals at Someday Gallery, New York, a group exhibition exploring digital and physical materiality.
-In 2023, she was included in Refigured at the Whitney Museum of American Art in New York, which showcased works addressing the intersection of digital and physical materiality.
-In 2024, Rossin presented Haha Real, a site-specific media and sound installation at the Buffalo Bayou Park Cistern in Houston, Texas, which transformed the underground space into an immersive experience inspired by the classic children's story The Velveteen Rabbit and featured an original soundscape by musician Frewuhn.